Why Are Tolkien's Books so Well Loved and Respected?

-Today we are going to take a look at what makes the author J.R.R Tolkien so popular.
-We will review both the Hobbit and the Lord Of The Rings and also take a look at some of his other works.
-If you are unfamiliar with Tolkien’s work we will tell you exactly what you can expect from reading his books.
-Then we will try to communicate to you, just why this author is so well loved.
+Today we are going to take a look at what makes author J.R.R Tolkien so popular.
+We will review both The Hobbit and The Lord of the Rings then take a look at some of his other works.
+If you are unfamiliar with Tolkien’s work, we will tell you exactly what you can expect from reading his books.
+Then we will try to communicate to you just why this author is so well-loved.

-Tolkien is the most well known fantasy writer there has ever been.
+Tolkien is the most well-known fantasy writer there has ever been.
 His books defined the genre and inspired millions of people the world over.
-Tolkien really started the whole fantast genre in the 20th century and his books have spurned thousands of fantasy novels from hundreds of other writers.
-So let’s tell you a little about his writing.
+Tolkien really started the whole fantasy genre in the 20th century and his books have spurred thousands of fantasy novels from hundreds of other writers.
+Let’s take a look at his writing.

-Unlike most authors Tolkien never had any aspirations of being a published author.
+Unlike most authors, Tolkien never had any aspirations to being a published author.
 His first work was actually a literary essay about the Beowulf poem.
 This essay is still widely used today when studying Beowulf and other similar pieces of literature.
 The poem also inspired much of his later writing.

-In the 1930’s Tolkien started to write stories for his children.
-These were based in a mythical world he had created and this later became known as Middle-earth.
+In the 1930s, Tolkien started to write stories for his children.
+These were based in a mythical world he had created that later became known as Middle Earth.
 One of the stories he wrote was called The Hobbit.
-This was something he had never intended to be read by the public but in 1936 the book came to the attention of a publisher who convinced Tolkien to publish his work.
-The rest you could say is history.
-The Hobbit was a huge success and fans of the book both young and old asked Tolkien to write a follow up.
+This was something he had never intended to be read by the public, but in 1936, the book came to the attention of a publisher who convinced Tolkien to share his work.
+The rest, you could say, is history.
+The Hobbit was a huge success, and fans of the book both young and old asked Tolkien to write a follow-up.

-Other than the Hobbit and The Lord Of The Rings Tolkien really has not published that much else.
-Probably his other most well known work is the Silmarillion which is a history a Middle-earth set long before the LOTR.
-This is a really deep book that can be very complicated in places, Tolkien’s attention to detail in the book is simply staggering.
+Other than The Hobbit and The Lord of the Rings, Tolkien really has not published much else.
+Probably his other most well-known work is The Silmarillion, which is a history of Middle Earth set long before the LOTR series.
+This is a really deep book that can be very complicated in places, as Tolkien’s attention to detail is simply staggering.

-So now you know a little bit about his work, why are these books so very popular?
-Well let’s take a look at his more influential works and see why they are so widely loved.
+Now that you know a little bit about his work, let's examine why these books so very popular.
+We'll take a look at his more influential works in the next section to see why they are so widely loved.

 Tolkien's The Hobbit

-So as mentioned, initially the Hobbit was just meant to be a fairytale for Tolkien’s children.
+As mentioned, The Hobbit was initially just meant to be a fairytale for Tolkien’s children.
 However, as we all know it went on to be so much more than that.
 So what has made this such a popular book?
 Well quite simply it is the style the book is written in that makes it so charming.
-Unlike his later work the Hobbit is very simple and very easy to follow.
+Unlike his later work, The Hobbit is very simple and very easy to follow.
 The story flows along nice and quietly with Tolkien taking the reader on a wonderful journey.

 The fact is that The Hobbit is a very simple, elegant, beautifully told story.
 You instantly fall in love with the characters and Tolkien’s way of telling the story just puts a smile on your face.
 This is considered quite light reading so it is ideal for children or adults who just want a good old fashioned story.